Best of Central America

 Days 38-39: Boquete

 Today and tomorrow are free for you to explore Boquete.
 The area surrounding Boquete is famous for its coffee.
 While here you might like to visit a coffee plantation or kick back in town with a couple of the local brew.
-Why not take a guided bike tour or check out the mini canyons or hidden waterfalls outside of town?
-In the afternoon, perhaps soak your muscles in the local hot springs.
+Today, perhaps take a guided bike tour or check out the mini canyons and hidden waterfalls outside of town – maybe even soak your muscles in the local hot springs.

 Day 40: Santa Catalina